A visit to Cape Clear Island is one of the more unique things to do in West Cork.

 Are there many things to do on Cape Clear Island?

-- Try the Fastnet Lighthouse tour on your way to the island
+Try the Fastnet Lighthouse tour on your way to the island, tackle one of the island walks, give kayaking a crack or visit the famous goat farm.

 Where do you get the Cape Clear Ferry?